ashusoni24/Genai/README.md

 # Genai
-Learning Genai and Langchain to develop applications powered by LLMS.
+Learning Genai and Langchain to develop applications powered by LLMS